'His doctor said he's dying,' Mom of 9-year-old NC boy with a failing donor-heart asks for Christmas cards to cheer him up

 ASHEBORO, N.C. — A 9-year-old Asheboro boy who has been battling a heart condition is requesting Christmas cards after doctors said his body was rejecting his donated heart.

 "He coded for 45 minutes while I watched in horror.
-Luckily he survived and had 2 more open-heart surgeries before the age of 4," wrote the mom.
+Luckily he survived and had two more open-heart surgeries before the age of 4," wrote the mom.

 Mom says William spent several months in the hospital since then and finally got a heart transplant at the age of 6.